nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 We define a standardized detection result format that serves as an input to the evaluation code.
 The detection results for a particular evaluation set (train/val/test) are stored in a single JSON file.
 For the train and val sets the evaluation can be performed by the user on their local machine.
-For the test set the user needs to zip the JSON results file and submit it to the official evaluation server.
+For the test set the user needs to zip the single JSON result file and submit it to the official evaluation server.
-The ZIP file and the JSON file must have the exact same name, except for the file extension.
 The JSON file includes meta data `meta` on the type of inputs used for this method.
 Furthermore it includes a dictionary `results` that maps each sample_token to a list of `sample_result` entries.
 Each `sample_token` from the current evaluation set must be included in `results`, although the list of predictions may be empty if no object is detected.